cdoremus/angular-youtube/README.md

 - `ErrorHandlerService` - extends the Angular `ErrorHandler` class to capture application errors and provide logging and a UI alert containing a non-technical message for the user if an error occurs.

 - `AppRoutingModule` - defines and sets up application routing to the `VideoTableComponent` as the app's default path.

+- `VideoDetailsComponent` - used to display an individual video and its details in a separate page when a row in the video table is clicked.
+The video is displayed in an IFRAME to allow the user to play the video published on the YouTube site.

+- `NgRedux` - a third party implementation of the [Redux](https://redux.js.org/) architectural pattern used to manage application state.
+The redux store is configured in `AppModule` to hold state defined in the `AppState` interface in `redux/root.ts`.
+The same file holds the reducer implementation (called `rootReducer`).
+All actions and action creators are located in the `redux/actions.ts` file.  `AppState` holds the current `Video` object to be displayed on the video details page and a cache of API response objects keyed by pageToken used to prevent duplicate http requests for video table data.
+Redux action and action creators are defined as TypeScript interfaces to promote type safety. `NgRedux` is also configured to run the Redux Dev Tools extensions for Chrome and Firefox when the application is in development mode to aid debugging.

 ## Project setup